robo-jordo/jackal_self_exploration/README.md

 In order to reduce the state size of LIDAR observations, some of the algorithms below make use of segmenting and/or binning the LIDAR readings.
 A figure showing an example of this can be seen below:

 !!!!! image of segments !!!!!

+For the CNN implementation images of the robots current understanding of the map created by gmapping were fed to the CNN.
+These look like so:

+!!!!! image of map !!!!!

 ### * Standard Q-learning /SARSA